Sage-Bionetworks-Workflows/py-orca/README.md

 This repository includes a demonstration script called [`demo.py`](demo.py), which showcases how you can use `py-orca` to launch and monitor your workflows on Nextflow Tower.
 Specifically, it illustrates how to process an RNA-seq dataset using a series of workflow runs, namely `nf-synstage`, `nf-core/rnaseq`, and `nf-synindex`. `py-orca` can be used with any Python-compatible workflow management system to orchestrate each step (_e.g._ Airflow, Prefect, Dagster).
 The demonstration script uses [Metaflow](https://metaflow.org/) because it's easy to run locally and has an intuitive syntax.

 The script assumes that the following environment variables are set.
+Before setting up these environment variables, ensure that you have an AWS profile configured for a role that has access to the dev/ops tower workspace you plan to launch your workflows from.
 Refer to [`.env.example`](.env.example) for the format of their values as well as examples.
 You can set these environment variables using whatever method you prefer (_e.g._ using an `.env` file, sourcing a shell script).

 - `NEXTFLOWTOWER_CONNECTION_URI`